UW-GDA/gda_course_2020/README.md

 https://dshean.github.io

 ## Overview
-This course explores geospatial data processing, analysis, interpretation, and visualization techniques using Python and open-source tools/libraries (GDAL, NumPy, Pandas foundation and geospatial options like rasterio, GeoPandas and xarray).
+This course explores geospatial data processing, analysis, interpretation, and visualization techniques using Python and open-source tools/libraries.
 We will explore fundamental concepts and real-world data science applications involving a variety of large geospatial datasets.

 #### Highlights:
 - Aspects of both data engineering and data science, with exploratory data analysis approach